RomainUTR/SLToolbox/README.md

 **Scene Bootloader:** Enable it via Tools > SL Toolbox > Play From First Scene.
 Forces the game to start from your Scene 0 (e.g., Main Menu) even if you are currently working inside a Level scene.

 **High-Res Screenshot Tool (Ctrl+Alt+K):** Capture crispy, high-resolution screenshots directly from the editor game view, perfect for your portfolio or marketing materials.
-Access it via the menu Tools > SL Toolbox > Screenshot Tool.
+Access it via the menu Tools > SL Toolbox > Take High-Res Screenshot.

 ### 📜 Runtime Extensions (Code Faster)
 **.GetRandom() Extension:** No need to type Random.Range(0, list.Count) anymore.